RaeXp917/Weather-app/README.md

 ## Overview

-**MyWeatherApp** is a feature-rich Android weather application built with Kotlin.
-It provides accurate current weather and a 5-day forecast for any city you search or your current GPS location.
-It also shows altitude based on the device’s barometric sensor and uses engaging Lottie animations for weather conditions.
+A modern and feature-rich Android weather application built with Kotlin.
+It delivers real-time weather updates and a detailed 5-day forecast for any searched city or the user's current location.
+The app also includes altitude estimation using the device’s barometric pressure sensor and enhances the user experience with dynamic themes and smooth Lottie animations for weather conditions.

 ---